La muñeca menor

-La muñeca menor (1972), also known as, The Youngest Doll is a short story written by Rosario Ferré.
-The story is told in third person narrative, and is part of a larger group of published work in her book of short stories, "Papeles de Pandora", this is one of the most famous of those short stories.
+"La muñeca menor" ("The Youngest Doll" in English) is a short story written by Rosario Ferré, published in 1972.
+The story is told in third person narrative, and is part of a larger group of published work in her book of short stories, Papeles de Pandora, this is one of the most famous of those short stories.
 Ferré managed to produce this work in both Spanish and English, originally published in Spanish in 1972 in the journal Zona de Carga y descarga; the journal in which the story was initially published was created by Ferré and her cousin Olga Nolla.
 Before Ferré translated this short story, it was translated by US translator Gregory Rabassa in 1980, yet his translation did not meet Ferré's vision of the work.
 Ferré worked to retranslate it with her friend, Diana Vélez, this work of theirs was published in 1991.
 With the multiple translations of this short story, it separated her from other Latin American writers who primarily wrote their work in Spanish.
 It is considered an important work of Puerto Rican literature and important in Women's studies.